 In essence, pricing strategy is the "why" behind your pricing, while the pricing model is the "how."

-Pricing strategies vs. Pricing model.
+Pricing startegy vs. Pricing model.

 How is SaaS pricing different?